MoOx/eslint-config-i-am-meticulous/README.md

 If you have any question about a rule or want to discuss about it, please open an issue.

+## NOTE ABOUT SEMVER

+**As a linter config, new rules _might_ be added as a minor release.
+It's to enforce good practices.**

+So you might want to come to yell here, but we might consider this is not a breaking change since it's not breaking you app or build, just the linting step (and you can skip this one in case of emergency) :)

+_For rules that will change too many things, major releases will be used._

 ## Install

 ```console